giordano-lucas/exchange-price-propagation/index.md

 where $$K_{i,j} = I\{max(t_{1,i-1}, t_{2,j-1}) < min(t_{1,i}, t_{2,j})\}$$

+An equivalent operation is to use returs $$R^1_t$$ and $$R^2_t$$ instead of the price changes.

+The $$K_{i,j}$$ matrix imposes structure on how the join between both time series is computed.
+In practical applications, we may think of it as an `outer` join followed by the `formward fill` operation.
 ## Optimisation algorithm

-Once computed the lag associated with the highest correlation is extracted and saved.
+Once we computed the lag associated with the highest correlation is extracted and saved.
 This operation is repeated every day the stock was traded and for every pair of exchanges available.
 At this point, we obtain a time series of lags (one per day) that are interpreted as transmission delays.
 [ss](#method)

 # Data exploration

+## Descriptive statistics

+In this section, statistics on the `transactlantic` dataset are provided

+XXX

+{% include_relative figures/plotly/nb_transaction_per_exchange.html %}

+{% include_relative figures/plotly/nb_transaction_join_market_pairs.html %}

+## Visual validation of the method

+The
+- Assymetric cross-correlation functions

+As a first validation steps, we propose to compute the auto-correlation of the

+In these plots, we

+{% include_relative figures/plotly/nb_transaction_join_market_pairs.html %}

+{% include_relative figures/plotly/nb_transaction_join_market_pairs.html %}

 # Analysis